danielwillemsen/PendulumDemo/README.md

 # PendulumDemo
-Model-Based RL Demo for Pendulum-v0, very roughly inspired by the following paper from Janner et al.: When to Trust Your Model: Model-Based Policy Optimization.
+Model-Based RL Demo for Pendulum-v0.

+This demo is, very roughly inspired by the following paper from Janner et al.: When to Trust Your Model: Model-Based Policy Optimization (https://arxiv.org/abs/1906.08253).

 Known requirements: